Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 ## Failure to Complete Voting:

-The chair has to ensure that each group completes the facilitator(s) election in time or has to vote out the facilitator(s) for the group.
+The chair has to ensure that each group completes the facilitator(s) election in time or has to vote out the facilitator(s) for that group.

-The facilitator(s) are responsible to ensure the chair election is carried out in the stipulated time and if not completed have to vote out the exisiting chair.
+The facilitator(s) are responsible to ensure the chair election is carried out in the stipulated time and if not completed have to vote out the existing chair.

 If the arm voting is not done by 10 days into the new quarter the chair looses his authority and the facilitator(s) have to conduct the election at the earliest.